deankoch/UYRW_data/README.md

 ## R code

 The UYRW_data repository is a staging area for R code that can be used to fetch data on the hydrology of UYR.
 This repository will be active during the early stages of our project (August-November 2020), as we assemble datasets and build documentation for the model.
-The following scripts download the data:
+The following scripts in /R/get_data download the data:

 * [get_basins](https://github.com/deankoch/UYRW_data/blob/master/markdown/get_basins.md)
 defines the study area and loads some hydrology info using